 Ministry of Health

-Your feedback will help inform potential changes to Alberta's Food Regulation and Code, expected to be introduced in the spring of 2020.
+Your feedback helped inform changes to Alberta's Food Regulation and Code, which was introduced in the spring of 2020.

 Last updated: June 22, 2020